barryclark/jekyll-now/_posts/2017-07-07-make-the-united-states-number-one-alphabetically.md

 59 | Ethiopia
 60 | Fiji

-However, with the advent of Freedom Fries https://en.wikipedia.org/wiki/Freedom_fries, some people might not be too keen on using the French language to name the country.
+However, with the advent of [Freedom Fries](https://en.wikipedia.org/wiki/Freedom_fries), some people might not be too keen on using the French language to name the country.

 ### Repositioning Words